 Our Reopening Team worked throughout the summer planning for the 2020-2021 school year.
 In addition, project teams are addressing a wide range of important priorities, including academic and co-curricular programs, technology and remote learning, campus safety, student health and wellness, facilities, governance, and communications.
-The Executive Committee of the Board of Trustees has also met throughout the summer, along with the School’s legal counsel, to support planning for the 2020-2021 School year.
+Additionally, the Executive Committee of the Board of Trustees met throughout the summer, along with the School’s legal counsel, to support planning for the 2020-2021 School year.

 Health & Wellness

 St. Mark’s is committed to the safety, health, and wellness of our students, faculty, staff, and extended School family.
 The School isexcited to have boys back on campus and have put in place a comprehensive strategy to maintain safe andhealthyin-person instruction.
 These include extensive infrastructure improvements and safety procedures to address campus access, social distancing, traffic patterns, air quality, cleaning protocols, health resources, and personal hygiene.
 An additional school nurse was hired this summer to expand our capacity to support student health needs across our community.
-A new Upper School Counselor was also hired this summer to support the social and emotional health and well-being of our older boys.
+New Upper and Lower School Counselors were hired this year to support the social and emotional health and well-being of our boys.

 In every classroom and teaching space on campus, desks have been rearranged to maintain a 5- to 6-foot radius between students, and the desks face in the same direction.
 Additionally, excess furniture has been removed from classroom spaces to minimize shared surface space.